jundalisay/superblist/content/en/research/benham/palmistry/part-1/chapter-25c.md

 Note this peculiar fact in these cases, that the consumptive Venusian has his sexual desires increased tremendously.
 This seems to be a symptom of this disease, especially in the middle stages.
 Hair on the hands, if black, will show the increased vitality peculiar to that color.

-If it be plentiful, it also shows increased muscular strength.
+If it is plentiful, it also shows increased muscular strength.
 Black color, showing plentiful supplies of iron, adds to the ardor of the type, and the subject is vigorous, energetic, and volatile.
 If the Mount be a strong one, black hair must be considered as an addition to its strength.

 Red hair adds its flashing excitability to the subject, making him preliable to quick temper and sudden changes of mood.
 In both these colors I suppose the hair to be fine in quality.

 If coarse, it will show all the indications of color, but in a coarse degree.
 This coarse black or red hair with a large Mount, grilled, will make the subject very susceptible to sexual attraction, where physical instead of mental charms are the moving power.

 Red or black hair, fine in quality, shows volatility in refined degrees.
 Gray or white hair is often seen on Venusians even when young.

 In these cases if the depleted vitality shown by this color comes from exhausted powers due to excess, the flabby much-grilled Mount will be seen.
 Blond color is normal, and gives its typical qualities.
 If straw color, it is not the Venusian blond, which must have a tinge of auburn or red to be normal.